skordal/cupcake/README.md

 Where do I report bugs?
 -----------------------

 Bugs are reported on the project's GitHub page, <http://github.com/skordal/cupcake/issues>.
-Patches and other contributions are also welcome.
+Patches and other contributions are also welcome on this page.

 How is it licensed?
 -------------------